xyzhou1231/xyzhou1231.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👤 Biographies
-&&nbspace I was born in Shaanxi Province, China in 2001.
+I was born in Shaanxi Province, China in 2001.
 During the year 2018 to 2022, I was pursuing my Bachelor's Degree at Xi'an Jiaotong University City College.
 During the years 2022 to 2025, I am pursuing a master's degree in Electronic Science and Technology at Northwestern Polytechnical University.
 At this time, I am looking for a PhD position that is a suitable fit for me.
 My research interest includes Signal Processing, Machine Learning and Mathematical Modelling, etc.
 I have published more than 10 papers in related academic fields.
 ([Google Scholar](https://scholar.google.com/citations?hl=en&user=EtLfNlIAAAAJ))